gabrielfs7/gabrielfelipesoares/_posts/2019-09-08-software-architecture-model-checking.md

 ### Analysis phase

 Check the results of the previous phase.
-If the State Model does not conforms with certain behaviour or property we ha a **Violation** AKA **Counterexamples**.
+If the State Model does not conforms with certain behavior or property we ha a **Violation** AKA **Counterexamples**.

-The outuput of a **Counterexample** must show you exaclty how to reproduce the violation, so you system can be fixed.
+The output of a **Counterexample** must show you exactly how to reproduce the violation, so you system can be fixed.

 ## When should I do a Model checking?

 Always **after implementation** and **before production deploy**.
 It is untrue that a Software can be perfect during the planning or modeling phases.
 The beauty of software is that it can change many times before and after its implementation.
-Business needs flexiblity, but we (developers) need to make sure it will work as expected after all those changes.
+Business needs flexibility, but we (developers) need to make sure it will work as expected after all those changes.